-They did this using the same workforce, technology, and designs and the main thing is they achieved all this at lower costs, this positive result of Japanese management made it clear that there was something wrong in Motorola’s management.
+They did this using the same workforce, technology, and designs and the main thing is they achieved all this at lower costs, this positive result of Japanese management made it clear that there was something wrong with Motorola’s management.

 Bob Galvin, Motorola’s CEO at the time, again started the company on the quality path known as Six Sigma and became a business icon largely as a result of what he accomplished in quality at Motorola, that’s how this methodology came into existence.

-And by using Six Sigma Motorola became a Quality leader also won the prestigious “Malcolm Baldrige National Quality Award” in 1988, after that the secret of Motorola’s success became public knowledge, and then onwards Six Sigma revolution was started.
+And by using Six Sigma Motorola became a Quality leader and also won the prestigious “Malcolm Baldrige National Quality Award” in 1988, after that the secret of Motorola’s success became public knowledge, and then onwards Six Sigma revolution was started.